KSpiliop/LPSOLVE_in_Python/README.md

 The data for the example are taken from this [ILOG CPLEX Optimization Studio](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.6.2/ilog.odms.ide.help/OPL_Studio/opllanguser/topics/opl_languser_app_areas_IP_warehse.html "ILOG CPLEX link") link.

-In warehouse location problems we are looking for the optimal places of warehouses to serve outlets/ demand points.
+In warehouse location problems we are looking for the optimal places of warehouses to serve outlets/ demand points and the allocation of demand points to these places.

 Suppose we have 5 potential locations for warehouses, **L1,L2,...,L5** and 10 demand points **D1,D2,...,D10**.

 The **fixed costs** for the operation of the warehouses are all equal to **30 monetary units**.
-The variable costs (for example transportation costs) for any assignment of demand points to locations are shown in the following table.</h1>
+The variable costs (for example transportation costs) for all pairs of demand points and locations are shown in the following table.</h1>

 <p style="text-align: center;">
 Operating costs</p>